RaffaelaCabriolu/MyDoc/help/faq.rst

 How can I see how my jobs are doing in the queue, if my jobs are idle, blocked, running?

-On the webpage http://stallo-login2.uit.no/slurmbrowser/html/squeue.html you can find information about the current load on stallo, some information about the nodes, and the information you would get from the showq command, which is described below.
+On the webpage you
+can find information about the current load on , some information about the nodes, and the information you would get from the showq command, which is described below.
 You can also find information about your job and if you the job is running, you can find graphs about its usage of the CPUs, memory and so